takuphilchan/C-Project/README.md

   Ensure that `gdb` and `g++` are correctly set up in the MSYS2 environment.
 Check the paths in your `launch.json` file to make sure everything points to the right executables.

 ---

-## Conclusion

-By following this guide, you should now have a complete development environment set up for C++ with OpenCV and Qt using MSYS2 and Visual Studio Code.
-You can now start developing your projects with powerful libraries for computer vision (OpenCV) and GUI development (Qt).

 For additional resources, check out the following documentation:

 - [OpenCV Documentation](https://docs.opencv.org/)